 Motherhood is a beautiful journey, yet not so easy to get hold of.
 When moms give birth, they come across hormones going up and down, postpartum depression, and baby blues.

-No Matter what you have to deal with emotionally and physically, you have to know how you can make it easy on you with a baby to take care of care, yourself and your whole family.
+No matter how you feel emotionally and physically, you have to make it easy for you to take care of a baby and your whole family.

 1. DO NOT STRESS

 Stress and motherhood go hand-in-hand.
 Stress is inevitable when you are a parent.
 But the biggest challenge is how you manage your stress and anxiety with everything else after becoming a mother.

 Every mother experiences some tangible and non-tangible burdens.
 You may find yourself stressing about the baby not latching, or him waking up too often at night and whatnot.

 Having said that, these kinds of stressors would do no harm.
 The best way you can fight such triggers is by educating yourself on what to expect when you become a mom.
 There is no rule fit for all; every mom has a different parenting experience because not all babies are the same.

 Moreover, try to find various groups of moms with similar struggles.
 Facebook support groups are great in that context and they will never let you feel that you are alone in any of your challenges.

 If you are a brand new mom, things will take time to get sane.